brams1123/Hubert-Authentication/README.md

-# COMP308-W2017-Lesson6B
+# Hubert-Authentication

-## Welcome to Lesson 6 - Authentication with Passport
+## Welcome to hubert-assignment - Authentication with Passport

 please use **`npm install`** to install project dependencies